introduction

 Most of the pages have a visualisation (map or graph) and a data table further down the page, with the exception of ‘transition’, ‘duration’ and ‘search’ which only have data tables.

-Most pages have a download button located to the right of the menu controls, which can be used to download the data table as a CSV file.
+Most pages have a download button located to the right of the menu controls, or at the bottom of the page if there are no menu controls, which can be used to download the data table as a CSV file.

 Most of the input boxes are ‘selectize’ controls - when you select the control a menu will appear, and if you start typing the menu will be filtered by what you type.
 You can select any number of items or none at all.